Large-scale simultaneous inference under dependence

-Finally we show that Algorithm~\ref{shortcuts} is constructed in a way to find the correct cutoff, which is realized via searching from the largest score and stopped at the first one (which is our cutoff $k^{\star}$) rejected by closed testing.
-Note that we reject $H_k$ via closed testing if and only if each composite hypotheses that contains it can be rejected locally.
+Finally, we show that Algorithm~\ref{shortcuts} is constructed in a way to find the correct cutoff, which is realized via searching from the largest score and stopped at the first one (which is our cutoff $k^{\star}$) rejected by closed testing.
+Note that we reject $H_k$ via closed testing if and only if each composite hypothesis containing it can be rejected locally.
 Using the monotonicity of the local test, this is saying that, for each $s = 1, \dots, m$, we have:

 With simple rearrangement, one may see that Algorithm~\ref{shortcuts} starts with $k = 1$, increase $k$ by 1 in each of its updates with $k$, and stops at the first time that \eqref{conditionfwer} is satisfied, when $k$ is the cutoff $k^{\star}$ of our interests.
 Therefore, we have finished the proof for part (c).